Pitts and Intuitionistic Multi-Succedent: Uniform Interpolation for KM: Conclusion

 \begin{definition}[\rocqdoc{KM.Kripke.kripke_sem.html\#model}] A model $\mathcal M$ is a tuple $(W,\leq,R,I)$ satisfying the following: $(W,\leq)$ is a preordered set; $R$ is equal to the irreflexive part of $\leq$, noted $<$, i.e.~$R =\,<$; $R$ is converse well-founded; and $I:\PropVar\rightarrow\mathcal P(W)$ is a \emph{persistent} interpretation function such that

 \end{definition}

-Although the models of $\iSL$ require that $R\subseteq\,<$, a stricter condition is imposed for $\KM$ by enforcing the equality between $R$ and $<$.
+Although the models of $\iSL$ require that $R\subseteq\,<$, a stricter condition is imposed for $\KM$ by enforcing the equality between $R$ and $<$, thereby making $R$ and $\leq$ interdefinable.
 In other words, whenever we travel along the modal relation we know that we effectively perform a jump to a \emph{strict} intuitionistic successor.

 \begin{definition}[\rocqdoc{KM.Kripke.kripke_sem.html\#forces}] Given a model $\mathcal M=(W,\leq,R,I)$, we define the forcing relation $\mathcal M,w\Vdash \phi$ between a world $w\in W$ and a formula $\phi$ as follows: